Applying for an Australian passport

 6. Processing time

 You can keep your current passport while your new one is being processed.
-Please advise the passports officer that you would like to retain your passport.

 You can either pick up your passport in Frankfurt or Berlin or it will be sent to you by registered mail.
 A postage fee applies.